Lent: March 1st

 Today the Church in Wales and England celebrates the feast of St. David, bishop and patron of Wales.
 Very little is known about the life of St. David (Dewi Sant).
 He belonged to that great monastic movement which became influential in Wales in the sixth century and which had links with monasticism in Gaul and in Ireland.
 The earliest references to David are in the Irish Annals.
 Many churches across South Wales claim David as their founder.
 His chief foundation was at Mynyw or Menevia in Dyfed.
-He was canonized by Pope Callistus II in 1123.According to the Roman Martyrology today is the feast of St. Albinus, bishop and miracle worker, also known as Aubin.
+He was canonized by Pope Callistus II in 1123.

 All the information we have about David is based on the unreliable eleventh-century biography written by Rhygyfarch, the son of Bishop Sulien of St. David's.
 According to it David was the son of King Sant of South Wales and St. Non, became a priest, studied under St. Paulinus on an unidentified island for several years, and then engaged in missionary activities, founding some dozen monasteries, the last of which, at Mynyw (Menevia) in southwestern Wales, was noted for the extreme asceticism of its rule, which was based on that of the Egyptian monks.
 David attended a synod at Brefi, Cardiganshire, in about 550 where his eloquence is said to have caused him to be elected primate of the Cambrian Church with the understanding that the episcopal see would be moved from Caerleon to Mynyw, now St. David's.
 He was supposedly consecrated archbishop by the patriarch of Jerusalem while on pilgrimage to the Holy Land, and a council he convened, called the Synod of Victory because it marked the final demise of Pelagianism, ratified the edicts of Brefi, and drew up regulations for the British Church.
 He died at his monastery at Mynyw, and his cult was reputedly approved by Pope Callistus II about 1120.
 Even his birth and death dates are uncertain, ranging from c.
 454 to 520 for the former and from 560 to 601 for the latter.